bob-the-hamster/aliveandwell-and-retainitwell/README.txt

 # Wishlist

-* Read a configuration file as an alternative to command-line arguments
 * Add InfluxDB write support in addition to Postgres
 * Figure out how to make the Grafana Postgres Datasource work for visualization